-I am passionate about several things, but two of them are teaching kids and money.
+I am passionate about two things: teaching kids and money.
 Teaching kids comes with the territory of being a stay-at-home dad.
 I couldn’t have gotten through 15 years of money blogging if I found financial literacy a chore.

 - Set a Good Example